Southern Islands: History

 There is also some potential for the Southern Islands to become a themed destination, mixing education and entertainment, that leverages on its natural resources.
 It has been said that the potential is similar to Italy's Isle of Capri, a marine village, or Dubai's The Palm islands, a development for the ultra-wealthy.
 However, it may be difficult to develop the islands as a mass tourist destination because they lack a land link to the main island.
 Instead, a plan is being considered to turn them into a getaway for the well-heeled who can afford the luxury and those who want to explore the rustic surroundings for the islands' flora and fauna, including 300 species of native wildlife.

-With the completion of land reclamation works to link Pulau Seringat, Lazarus Island and Saint John's Island, the STB is setting its sights to develop the cluster by 2015, the year they plan to hit its target of 17 million annual visitors and S$30 billion in tourism receipts.
-The STB expects to announce details for the development of the Southern Islands and seek requests for concepts as early as March 2007.
+With the completion of land reclamation works to link Pulau Seringat, Lazarus Island and Saint John's Island, the STB set its sights to develop the cluster by 2015, the year they planned to hit its target of 17 million annual visitors and S$30 billion in tourism receipts.
+The STB expected to announce details for the development of the Southern Islands and seek requests for concepts as early as March 2007.

 However, in April 2007, STB announced that the plans for the Southern Islands have been put on hold.
 Industry sources said that the Government is considering housing a casino on the six-island cluster.
 STB met potential investors in January 2006 to gauge their interests and listen to ideas, but the results were apparently not very encouraging.
 To date, no decision has been made yet on the development concept, including whether a request for concepts exercise will be launched.
 It is the second time in three years that the authorities are rethinking plans for the Southern Islands.